 On one hand, popular accounting programs for small and mid-sized businesses have become more widely used than ever before.
 On the other hand, industry consolidation has significantly reduced the accounting program choices to a handful.
 These choices are typically inexpensive, easy to implement, and come with little support to develop appropriate accounting policies and procedures to ensure that the data generated by these programs is accurate and complete.
 Entry-level software like Quickbooks and mid-level software like MAS-90 or Great Plains share this common deficiency.
 “Support” documentation is long on the explanation of user features and short on accounting policy and procedural advice.

-Your Accounting manual, associated accounting procedures, and accounting documents, establishes your Accounting Management System.
+Your Accounting policies and procedures manual, associated accounting procedures, and accounting documents, establishes your Accounting Management System.
 The system is designed to result in improving the effectiveness of your accounting operations and in your ability to satisfy auditor requirements.

 Maintenance of the Accounting Management System is the responsibility of the Controller/CFO in conjunction with the Accounting Department.
 The Controller maintains all documents that identify the sequence of accounting processes and, in conjunction with the appropriate department managers, defines the interactions of the processes within the procedures defining these processes.

 Processes for management activities, provision of resources, and measurement reporting are included.
 Accounting procedures should include the methods needed to ensure that the accountability and control of processes are effective.
+You can find examples in our free sample internal control procedures.
 Top Management ensures the availability of resources to support the accounting operations and monitoring of processes through regular interaction with accounting department managers and through review activities at accounting Management Review meetings.

 Accounting department managers and the CFO/Controller monitor, measure, and analyze accounting processes and implement any actions necessary to achieve intended results and continual improvement of the processes.
 These results are monitored at Management Review meetings.